Expert Advice from Granville Goff, Nursery Department Head, Fang! Pet & Garden Supply

 A 2.
 Dandelion (root, leaves, flowers), Burdock (roots, stems), Lemon Balm (all aerial growth), Miners Lettuce (shoots, flowers), Chickweed (all aerial growth) can all be used in daily cuisine.

-Q 3.
-Do they really fix nutritional balances in the lawn?
+Q3.
+Do they really fix nutritional balances on the lawn?

 A 3.
-Refer to answer for number one!
+Refer to the answer to number one!
 Additionally, Poly-culture, as opposed to monoculture (i.e. lawn), has been proven beyond a shadow of a doubt to be more ecologically sound and beneficial for soil health and pest management than any other “method” of cultivation.
 Let nature lead the way.

 Q 4.
 When removing these weeds – is there a “best practice” or method that should be used?